Bitcoin futures ETF in danger of hitting upper limit for contracts By Cointelegraph - Up News Info

-The ProShares Strategy ETF is on track to reach a limit on the number of futures contracts it’s allowed after quickly becoming a little too popular.
+The ProShares Strategy exchange-traded fund (ETF) is on track to reach a limit on the number of futures contracts it’s allowed after quickly becoming a little too popular.

 Continue Reading on Coin Telegraph